How To Find Velocity On A Position Time Graph: Step-by-Step Guide

 Step What to Do Why It Helps

 Smooth the data Lightly draw a curve through the cloud (a hand‑drawn spline or a simple moving‑average line).
 The tangent to the smoothed curve approximates the true instantaneous velocity, while the raw points would give wildly varying slopes.
+Which means g. , 4–6 ticks).
+Even so,

-Use a larger Δt Choose a time window that spans several data points (e.g.So , 4–6 ticks).
-Averaging over more points reduces the influence of random scatter.
+Use a larger Δt Choose a time window that spans several data points (e.Think about it: The midpoint is the best estimate of the “instantaneous” value within that interval.

 Mark the midpoint After drawing the secant line, place a small dot at the midpoint of the Δt interval and read the slope there.
-The midpoint is the best estimate of the “instantaneous” value within that interval.
-So
+Gives you a visual uncertainty range without formal error analysis.

 Example: A physics lab records the position of a sliding block every 0.5 s.
 The points jitter by ±0.2 m.
 By drawing a smooth curve through the points and taking Δt = 2 s (four data points), you find Δy ≈ 3.8 m.
 The velocity estimate is therefore v ≈ 1.9 m s⁻¹, with an uncertainty of roughly ±0.2 m s⁻¹ based on the visual spread No workaround needed..